zextras/carbonio-ui-configs/README.md

 This is the configurations set used by Zextras Carbonio ui projects

-<h2>Contributing</h2>

-All contributions are accepted!
-Please refer to the CONTRIBUTING file, if present, for more details on how to contribute.
-If the repository has a Code of Conduct, we kindly ask to follow that one too.

-<h3>How to build</h3>

-{{ .build }}

-{{ .additionalReferences }}

 <h2>License</h2>

-Released under the AGPL-3.0-only license as specified here: LICENSES/AGPL-3.0-only.txt.
+Released under the AGPL-3.0-only license as specified in [COPYING](COPYING).